-From 23 September 2020 information published on town, community and parish council websites must be accessible, so it’s worth starting to think about how to make your website accessible now.
-Accessiblity will cover your website content including web pages, pdf files, images and the website itself.
+From 23 September 2020 information published on town, community and parish council websites must comply with WCAG 2.1 AA accessibility regulations.
+This will cover your website content including web pages, pdf files, images and the website itself.
+We have published a series of guides on how to make sure that your website content is compliant.

 Making web pages accessible